 IIRC, it took down one, and was essential for the escape of the refugees.

 It does in Jeff Wayne's Musical Version of The War of the Worlds.
-HMS Thunderchild gets Crowning Music of Awesome.
+HMS Thunderchild gets Awesome Music.
 However, it only accounts for one Martian.

 It also appears in Timothy Hines' 2005 War of the Worlds film, and it actually takes down all three Martian walkers blocking the evacuation route before sinking.